Zenón de Somodevilla, 1st Marquess of Ensenada: Biography

 Little is known of Somodevilla's parents, Francisco de Somodevilla and his wife, Francisca de Bengoechea, nor is anything known of his own life prior to entering the civil administration of the Spanish navy as a clerk in 1720.
 He was born in Alesanco near Logroño.
 He served in administrative capacities in Ceuta in that year and in the reoccupation of Oran in 1731.
 His ability was recognized by Don José Patiño, the chief minister of King Philip V, who promoted him to supervise work at the naval arsenal at Ferrol, the main base of the Spanish Navy's Maritime Department of the North since the time of the early Bourbons.

 Somodevilla was also involved in the endeavors by the Spanish government to elevate the king's sons by his marriage to Elizabeth Farnese, Charles and Philip, on the thrones of Naples and Parma respectively.
 In 1736 Charles, afterwards King Charles III of Spain, conferred on Somodevilla the Neapolitan title of Marqués de la Ensenada.
 While an ensenada is a roadstead or a small bay, some of the ancestry-conscious upper-classes and nobility of the court, envious of the rise of this upstart self-made man delighted in the pun, that the name from the title can be phonetically divided into three Spanish words "en si nada," which means "in himself nothing."
-Ensenada was one of the new type of royal advisor, the talented man of no social standing.
+Ensenada was one of the new type of royal advisor, the man of no social standing.

 In 1742 Ensenada became Secretary of State and War to Philip, duke of Parma.
 The following year, on April 11, 1743, after Patinos's successor Campillo died suddenly, as Marquess of Ensenada, he was chosen by Philip V as Minister of Finance, War, the Navy and the Indies (i.e. the ultramarine portion of the Spanish Empire).
 Ensenada met the nomination with a nolo episcopari, professing that he was incapable of filling the four posts at once.
 His reluctance was dismissed by the king, and he became prime minister at the age of forty-one.
 During the remainder of the king's reign, which lasted till July 11, 1746, and under his successor Ferdinand VI until 1754, Ensenada was the prime minister, leading the country to victory alongside France and Prussia in the War of the Austrian Succession.